Skip to content ↓

 Supervision

 Clinical supervision is important for all practitioners and professionals who are working one-to-one with children, young people or adults and/or have direct responsibility for the welfare of staff within an organisation.
-As awareness increases about the impact of adverse childhood experiences (ACE’s), including the potentially lifelong impact, it is more important than ever that staff who engage with children who have experienced trauma, are protected themselves from the experience of vicarious trauma.
+As awareness increases about the impact of adverse childhood experiences (ACE’s), including the potentially lifelong impact, it is more important than ever that staff who engage with children who have experienced trauma, are protected from the experience of vicarious trauma.

 Supervision offers a safe, non-judgemental and reflective space within which professionals can give an account of their work, develop their skills and practice, safeguard good standards of work-related activity and have their own emotions recognised.
 Clinical supervision also links to good governance; it reflects organisational culture and ethos, promotes emotional wellbeing, reduces workplace stress and is conducive to staff retention.

-• Supervision is not counselling – it is different to personal therapy and not about resolving personal issues
+• Supervision is not counselling – it is different to personal therapy and not about resolving personal issues.

-• Supervision is not line management – it is not performance management and not concerned with expectations in terms of daily workload or the setting and achievement of KPI’s
+• Supervision is not line management – it is not performance management and not concerned with expectations in terms of daily workload or the setting and achievement of KPI’s.

 Proctor’s 3 Function Interactive Model provides a framework for supervision which takes account of organisational needs, ‘client’ needs and supervisee needs: